The ELC of North Florida wants your feedback on some important School Readiness issues.

 You can call our offices at 904-726-1500, toll free 1-800-238-3463, or the phone number listed below for the county where you live.
-We can often help you with just a phone call, but if you would like to come in, we have offices in all the counties we serve and accept walk-ins and appointments.
+We can often help you with just a phone call, but if you would like to come in, we have offices in all the counties we serve.
 Please call the location nearest you for directions.

-You can also apply for School Readiness services by clicking here, and an ECS staff member will contact you to discuss your eligibility.
+You can also apply for School Readiness Services by clicking the button below

 To speak with a CCR&R counselor, call us today!

 ECS offices are open Monday through Friday from 8 a.m. to 5 p.m., except for legal holidays.

 Call for an appointment or use our online scheduling feature by clicking the button below

 Administrative Office: 904-726-1500 Fax: 904-726-1522